January 10, 2021

 Total Number of Students Who Have Received Grants

-As of this report date, the number of unique students who have received these grants is 4,345.
+As of December 31, 2020, the number of unique students who have received these grants is 4,363.
 Michigan Tech continues to carefully balance the guidance and eligibility requirements from the Department of Education with the urgent needs of students.
 The process (described below) for distributing funds was released during the week of May 25, 2020, and was shared with eligible students via Michigan Tech email.

 Determination of Eligible Students and Amount of Award

 After careful consideration and review of federal guidance and the challenges that Michigan Tech students have faced as a result of the disruption of campus operations, eligible students will receive a one-time emergency grant of $350.
 This grant is meant to recognize and provide relief for the unexpected disruptions our students are experiencing as well as the technology needs and expenses many have incurred with the shift to remote learning.
 In addition to federal guidance that emphasizes these grants be allocated only to students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, each college/university was tasked with creating their own eligibility requirements.
 For the $350 emergency grant described above, to be eligible, a Michigan Tech student must:

 - Be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.